The Woods

 Camp Structure

-Morning Circle Time: Each day begins with a group gathering where we introduce the day’s theme and collaboratively plan activities.
+Each day begins with a group gathering where we introduce the day’s theme and collaboratively plan activities.

-Themed Activities: Throughout the day children will engage in a mix of teacher-led games, activities and exploratory play, focusing on topics such as local wildlife, plant identification, and environmental stewardship.
+Throughout the day children will engage in a mix of teacher-led games, activities and exploratory play, focusing on topics such as local wildlife, plant identification, and environmental stewardship.

-Outdoor Exploration: Regular excursions within One Mile Lake Park, including nature hikes and observational studies, to provide practical learning experiences.
+Regular excursions within One Mile Lake Park, including nature hikes and observational studies, to provide practical learning experiences.

 Prior to going on any adventures the group will talk about safety plans – involving the children in managing the risk will empower them to have a safe mindset and approach to outdoor experiences.